Sell House Below Market Value: Genius Move or Costly Mistake?

 When you sell your house for less than the market value, several considerations come into play, such as potential tax implications and the actual selling process.

-For instance, selling below the assessed value might trigger capital gains taxes or require the payment of gift taxes if the sale is to a family member.
+For instance, selling below the assessed value might actual trigger capital gains taxes or require the payment of gift taxes if the sale is to a family member.
 Consulting a tax professional and a real estate attorney can help clarify these aspects.

 Selling a House Under Market Value: Everything You Need to Know